Spider-Man: Far From Home: Filming

 Principal photography began on location in Hertfordshire, England, on July 2, 2018, under the working title Fall of George.
 Matthew J. Lloyd served as director of photography, after previously working with Watts on Cop Car (2015).
 Watts had wanted to work with Lloyd on Homecoming, but the cinematographer was working on Power Rangers (2017) at the time.
 Filming moved to London, with locations including East London, and at London Stansted Airport.
 Studio work occurred at Warner Bros.
-Studios, Leavesden near Watford, England, where a Venice set was created on one of the studio's backlots.
+Studios Leavesden near Watford, England, where a Venice set was created on one of the studio's backlots.
 Shortly after filming began, set photos revealed Hemky Madera would return as bodega owner Mr. Delmar, while J.B.
 Smoove and Numan Acar joined the cast.
 By early August, Samuel L. Jackson and Cobie Smulders were confirmed to be appearing in the film, reprising their respective roles of Nick Fury and Maria Hill from previous MCU films, and Remy Hii joined the cast later in the month.
 Filming took place in Prague and Liberec in the Czech Republic in September, and moved to Venice by the end of the month.
 Filming moved to New York City and Newark, New Jersey in October, where it used the working title Bosco.
 Locations included areas around Madison Square Garden and Penn Station, and Newark Liberty International Airport.
+An uncredited actor was originally cast as Flash Thompson's father for the airport scene, but Tony Revolori had pitched to producer Chris Buongiorno about having Flash's butler Gerald show up at the airport instead as a "funnier" option, so the crew shot the scene twice, one version with the actor playing Flash's father and the other one with the butler respectively, with the latter being chosen.
 Filming wrapped on October 16, 2018.